norahellstadius/AC215_MOMA_LISA/README.md

 **API Service/Backend:**
 The backend API service connects to our deployed model which is hosted on Vertex AI.
 This allows us to make predictions, generating images along the latent space walk.
 When we call the model, the predictions are also written to a GCP bucket.

-Certainly!
-Here's an improved version of the section:

 **Deploying the Model on Vertex AI**
 Before launching the website, the model stored on Vertex AI must be deployed.
 These steps must be completed: